KPIs for Manufacturing Operations

 The manufacturing KPI dashboard represents the performance of KPIs for manufacturing operations.
 The Manufacturing dashboard excel file can be developed and managed easily which is able to represent all information as per requirement.
 So, you can consider below qualities of a manufacturing KPI dashboard during the development stage:

 - The Manufacturing KPI dashboard should be dynamic in nature.

 - Periodical and accumulative analytical data presentation should be ensured.

-- Manufacturing dashboard design should be simple and understandable.
+- The Manufacturing dashboard design should be simple and understandable.

 - The financial analytical overview should be available.

 - The Manufacturing KPI dashboard should be first loading.

 - The manufacturing dashboard should be calculation error-free.

 - A comparative analysis option must be available in the manufacturing dashboard.